The 4 Pillars of Success

 A few nights ago, I had a conversation with Spirit.

-I was expressing some dissatisfaction with where I was in life.
+I expressed some dissatisfaction with where I was in life.

 I was expressing how badly I wanted the dream.
 The same dream I’ve been chasing for years and years.
-Only to be met with disappointment.
+Only to be met with frustration and disappointment.

-I find I want it more and more each day.
+But I want the dream more and more each day.
 The desire grows and I spend all my time and energy on it.
 It consumes me.

-And I want it more and more, not because I want it for me, because of the things it would allow me to do for others.
+And I want it more and more, not because I want it for me, but because of the things I know it would allow me to do for others.

 Spirit responded with the four pillars of success.
 They are simple.
 Perhaps nothing you haven’t heard before.
 But they are nuanced.
 And no success is built without each pillar firmly in place.